-The doctor behind Ask Doctor K is Anthony Komaroff, M.D., a practicing physician in Internal Medicine, Professor of Medicine at Harvard Medical School, and Editor in Chief of Harvard Health Publications.
+The doctor behind Ask Doctor K is Anthony Komaroff, M.D., a practicing physician in Internal Medicine, Professor of Medicine at Harvard Medical School, and Editor of Harvard Health Letter.
 Dr. Komaroff is a Senior Physician at Brigham & Women’s Hospital in Boston, where his experience and medical knowledge, access to the most current research and techniques, and warm “bedside manner” have helped thousands of patients through the years.
 He has written more than 200 journal articles and textbook chapters and was the editor for the best-selling book, the Harvard Medical School Family Health Guide.

 Doctor K’s Mission

 I’m a practicing doctor.
 I see and treat patients, and am a professor at Harvard Medical School.
 I am also responsible for all of our school’s newsletters, special health reports and books about health for the general public.

 Why am I writing this column?
 A patient of mine once surprised me by asking: “You take my medical history, you examine my body, you order tests and prescribe treatments.
 So what’s the most important thing you do for a patient?”

 No one had ever asked me that question.
 I hadn’t asked it myself.
 So I had to think for a minute.
 Then I told the patient: “The most important thing I do is explain — explain what I think is wrong, and why, and explain what needs to be done, and why.”

 I’m writing this column because I believe in the power of information to improve people’s health.